mleprince018/azure-certifications/DP-900 Azure Data Fundamentals.md

     - but really it's just a long text name with '/' as an arbitrary delimiter !
 Spelling Matters !
     - because these are not true "folders" you cannot perform bulk actions on these or control access to these "folders"
 ### Types of Blobs
-- **Block Blobs**: handled as a set of blocks that range in size up to 100MB sized blocks
+- **Block Blobs**: handled as a set of blocks that range in size up to 100MB sized blocks (complete file as a whole)
     - can contain up to 50k blocks, providing max size of over 4.7 TB
     - block is smallest amount of data that can be r/w as a indv unit
-    - used for discrete, large binary obj that change infrequently
+    - used for discrete, large binary obj that change infrequently (you upload once and it doesn't get modified very often - pics vids, backups, archives)
 - **Page Blobs**: a collection of fixed size 512 byte pages
     - optimized to support random r/w ops and can fetch and store data for a single page if necessary
     - can hold a max of 8 TB of data
     - can be used as virtual disk storage for VMs
+    - backbone of Az Disks
 - **Append Blobs**: block blob optimized for appends
     - you can only add blocks to the end of an append blob, updating or deleting existing blocks isn't supported
     - blocks can vary in size up to 4 MB, max size is 195 GB